Chart Color Schemes

 Employment conditions in Tuart Hill - Joondanna demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Tuart Hill - Joondanna has a highly educated workforce with strong representation in professional services.
-As of June 2025, the unemployment rate is 3.0%, with an estimated employment growth of 4.4% over the past year.
+Tuart Hill - Joondanna has a highly educated workforce with professional services being strongly represented.
+The unemployment rate in the area is 3.0%.
+Over the past year, there was an estimated employment growth of 4.0%.

 Frequently Asked Questions - Employment